Skip to content

 6. Security Assurance

-Since the usage pattern of Sidecar essentially sends arbitrary executable code to the host machine, it is inherently dangerous.
+Since the usage mode of Sidecar is essentially sending arbitrary executable code to the host machine, it is dangerous.

 Therefore, Sidecar has the following restrictions in implementation and deployment:

-1. Sidecar service runs as the dffs user (i.e., DataFlux Func Sidecar initials)
+1. Sidecar service runs as the dffs user (i.e., the abbreviation of DataFlux Func Sidecar)

 3. SidecarHelper.shell(...) internally implements HmacSha1 signature to prevent tampering and replay attacks

-Since the Sidecar service runs as the dffs user, it cannot execute commands that require root privileges or operate on files of other users.
-If needed, you can add the dffs user to a group or modify file permissions.
+Since Sidecar service runs as the dffs user, it cannot execute commands that require root privileges or operate files of other users.
+If needed, you can add the dffs user to a user group or modify file-related permissions.